-Despite the overshadowing events of D-Day, once Rome was secured the US Fifth Army made its way northwards, working towards the liberation of Tuscany.
+Despite the overshadowing events of D-Day, once Rome Dropdown content was secured the US Fifth Army made its way northwards, working towards the liberation of Tuscany.

-Two days after the liberation of Rome, Allied commanders delivered their coup de grâce: a massive landing of forces on the beaches of France that would open a western front in Europe.
+Two days after the liberation of Rome, Allied commanders delivered their coup de grâce: a massive landing of forces on the beaches of France Dropdown content that would open a western front in Europe.
 This reduced the Italian campaign to secondary importance in Allied strategy.
-From D-Day onwards, the Italian battlefields were mostly seen as a way to lure German forces away from France and the Eastern Front, weakening opposition to the main campaign from Normandy to Berlin.
+From D-Day onwards, the Italian battlefields were mostly seen as a way to lure German forces away from France and the Eastern Front, weakening opposition to the main campaign from Normandy Dropdown content to Berlin Dropdown content.
 Germany was expected to cede the rest of the Italian peninsula without much fight.
-The US Fifth Army travelled northwards up the west of Italy through Tuscany, while the British Eighth Army was committed in Italy’s centre and eastern, Adriatic coast.Sicily
+The US Fifth Army travelled northwards up the west of Italy through Tuscany, while the British Eighth Army was committed in Italy’s centre and eastern, Adriatic coast.Sicily Dropdown content

 The Germans made their first stand after being driven north from Rome at Bolsena.
 To the east of Lake Bolsena, a tank battle was fought in June 1944 between the 6th South African Armoured Division and the Hermann Goering Panzer Division.
 The next line of German defences centred on Lake Trasimene, adjacent to Perugia (which was liberated on 20 June).
 Cortona, north of the lake, was entered on 6 July, the day after Siena (Sienna) had been liberated by Free French forces.